 He has won several international awards, including the “Bargajazz Contest International Competition for Jazz Orchestra Arranging and Composition 2015“, the “Bargajazz Contest International Competition for Jazz Orchestra Arranging and Composition 2016” (Italy) and the International Competition of Composition and Arrangement for Jazz Orchestra “Scrivere Jazz 2016” (Italy).
-In 2017 he was one of the finalist in the “International Animated Film Music Competition” (Greece).
+In 2017 he gets the 2 prize in the IV Contest of Composition and Arrangements for the Big Band organized by the SGAE (Spain) as well as being finalist in the “International Animated Film Music Competition” (Greece).

 He has worked with Mr. Dennis Mackrel (Count Basie, Maria Schneider, Mel Lewis Orchestra…), Jazz Orchestra of the Concertgebouw, Nederlands Blazers Ensemble, AKOM Ensemble, the flamenco guitarist Gerardo Núñez, the flamenco dancer Carmen Cortés, Codarts Big Band, Peter-Jan Wagemans, Paul M. Van Brugge, Barga Jazz Orchestra, Canary Islands Big Band, The New Music Ensemble of Rotterdam and Sole Giménez, among others.